subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 ## 2. Connect to MetaMask

-Once your Indexing Service is all set and running successfully, [connect to your MetaMask wallet](../metamask/connect-metamask.md)
+Once your Indexing Service is all set and running successfully, connect to your MetaMask wallet.

 ## 3. Obtain kSQT tokens